ADORSYS-GIS/wazuh-snort/scripts/tests/README.md

    pip install pytest pytest-testinfra
    ```

-2. Ensure that all system dependencies are installed:
+2. Ensure that all system dependencies are installed. the wazuh agent should be already installed:
    ```bash
    sudo apt-get update
    sudo apt-get install -y curl gnupg2 iproute2